e-trees/rftool_client/docs/README.md

-# A Guide of Python API for e-trees' cusomized rftool-client
+# A Guide of Python API for e-trees' customized rftool-client